- How to Install Visual Studio Code Editor in Ubuntu & Debian

 Step 1 – Enable Yum Repository

-Visual Studio code provides an official yum repository for the installation of package on Yum supported system.
-The same repository can be used for Fedora systems to use with dnf.
+Visual Studio Code provides an official yum repository for the installation of packages on a Yum-supported system.
+The same repository can be used for Fedora systems to use with DNF.
 Let’s create a new file /etc/yum.repos.d/vscode.repo and edit in your favorite text editor.

 Add the below content: